vduseev/vduseev.github.io/_drafts/2018-05-23-twitter-architecture.md

 #### Downsides &#x1F44E;

 The amount of stored data might become quite great in size.
-Redis will require a replication in order to keep serving requests even when one intance with pre-calculated feed dies.
+Redis will require a replication in order to keep serving requests even when one instance with pre-calculated feed dies.
-Since Redis is an in-memory database, each instance would also need a great amount of RAM to operate properly, which is an obivous price we pay for an instant access to user's timeline.
+Since Redis is an in-memory database, each instance would also need a great amount of RAM to operate properly, which is an obvious price we pay for an instant access to user's timeline.

 Another dangerous case is presented by the users with millions of followers.
 Any update they post to their followers must be written to millions of Redis lists for pre-calculated timelines.
 When taking replicas into account, this could take an unpredictable amount of time.

 A possible solution to that is to keep the tweets of popular users somewhere separate and avoid the whole on-write timeline update story completely.
 Instead, whenever any of their followers requests a tweet feed, the backend app will manually merge the tweets of the popular user inside the timeline.
 Doing this in runtime during read operation is obviously not a *O(1)* complexity.
-However, this prevents us from generating a write avalance each time they post something.
+However, this prevents us from generating a write avalanche each time they post something.

 #### Technologies